 On Oct.
-2, 1948, one man’s vision teamed up with the foresight of village officials to drop the green flag on a venture that would evolve over decades into the international phenomenon of racing in Watkins Glen.
+2, 1948, one man’s vision teamed up with the foresight of village officials to drop the green flag on a venture that would evolve over decades into the international phenomenon of motor racing in Watkins Glen.
 The beneficiaries of Cameron R. Argetsinger’s dream have been the race drivers, team crews, and fans who have enjoyed the thrills of racing on the streets and on the hill for more than 65 years.

-Visitors have always enjoyed the treasures of Schuyler County: the natural artistry of the gorge of Watkins Glen State Park; the allure of the waters of Seneca Lake; the bounty of our vineyards, orchards and fields; the bountiful farm-to-taste experiences; the variety of shopping and lodging options that fit everyone’s desires…
+Visitors have always enjoyed the treasures of Watkins Glen and Schuyler County: the artistry of the natural pools and gorge trail of Watkins Glen State Park; the allure of the waters of Seneca Lake; the bounty of our vineyards, orchards, farms and fields that blanket the Finger Lakes; the bountiful farm-to-taste experiences; and the variety of shopping and accommodations that fit everyone’s desires…

 True international competition, one of Argetsinger’s foremost goals, began in 1958 with the running of a Formula Libre race.
 From 1961 to 1980, Watkins Glen was the home of the United States Grand Prix, attracting drivers and fans from around the world.

 After being closed to the public in 1981, with only a few race events run, a renovated and renamed track opened in 1984.
-As Watkins Glen International, the track has hosted a variety of racing competitions, including NASCAR, IndyCar, GRANDAM, IMSA and the Sportscar Vintage Racing Association races, which for the last few years have attracted the largest entry list of any vintage racing event in North America.
+As Watkins Glen International, the track has hosted a variety of racing competitions, including NASCAR, IndyCar, GRANDAM, IMSA and the Sportscar Vintage Racing Association (SVRA) races, which for the last few years have attracted the largest entry list of any vintage racing event in North America.